Am I growing up normally?

 Growth charts show the pattern of your growth using percentiles (say per-sent-iles).

 - Percentiles are measurements that show where your growth is compared with others.
 For example on your weight chart if you are a girl and your weight is around the 10th percentile for your age then 10% of other girls your age will be lighter than you and 90% will weigh more.

 There is at times a big difference between the heights and weights of girls or boys in the same age group.

 - At around 12 years old girls are often taller than boys because puberty often happens earlier for girls than boys.

 - Some boys and girls will be taller than others when they are around 10 to 14 or so, then end up around the same height as most others when they have reached the end of puberty.
 This depends on your genes and hormones.

-If your height moves outside your original percentile range it is probably because your genes are making you grow earlier or later than other kids.
+If your height moves outside your original percentile range it is probably because your genes are making you grow earlier or later, or taller or shorter than other kids.
 If you are worried that you are going to be too short or too tall have a talk with your doctor.